-- Low-Moderate Income Objective: - To benefit LMI households as defined by HUD Modified Income Limits for Puerto Rico under the CDBG-DR Program.
-Urgent Need Objective: - To meet the urgent need of reducing outmigration caused by the Hurricanes in order to maintain the sustainability and economic viability of communities across Puerto Rico by improving homeownership opportunities for households below one-hundred and twenty percent (120%) AMFI. - Slum and Blight Objective: - To aid in the prevention or elimination of slums or blight.
+- Benefit Low-to-Moderate Income Persons Objective: To benefit LMI households as defined by HUD Modified Income Limits for Puerto Rico under the CDBG-DR Program. - Urgent Need Objective: To meet the urgent need of reducing outmigration caused by the Hurricanes in order to maintain the sustainability and economic viability of communities across Puerto Rico by improving homeownership opportunities for households below one-hundred and twenty percent (120%) AMFI.7 - Prevention/Elimination of Slums or Blight Objective: To aid in the prevention or elimination of slums or blight.